grandcentrix/mkdocs-with-confluence/README.md

 export MKDOCS_TO_CONFLUENCE=1
 ```

-By default the dry-run mode is turned off.
-If you wan't to enable it, you can use the config file, ot the `MKDOCS_TO_CONFLUENCE_DRY_RUN` environment variable
+By default, the dry-run mode is turned off.
+If you want to enable it, you can use the config file, or the `MKDOCS_TO_CONFLUENCE_DRY_RUN` environment variable

 ```BASH
 export MKDOCS_TO_CONFLUENCE_DRY_RUN=1